jennykortina/hackaddict/_posts/2008-03-06-fix-broken-arrow-keys-and-backspace-in.md

 title: Fix broken arrow keys and backspace in vi / vim for Solaris (on Joyent)
 ---

-I am setting up a new development server for all my testing.  <a href-"http:="" joyent.com"="">Joyent</a> had a good deal, so I'm giving them a try.
+I am setting up a new development server for all my testing.  <a href="joyent.com">Joyent</a> had a good deal, so I'm giving them a try.
 They seem great so far, but I had major issues with <b>vi</b>.